-The combination of our corporate platform, our industry relationships and our storage experience provides SVI with a unique advantage in the Canadian market place.
+The combination of our corporate platform, our track record of closing transactions, our industry relationships and our storage experience provides SVI with a unique advantage in the Canadian market place.
 This advantage allows us to identify accretive and strategic purchasing opportunities at attractive prices that provide synergies in operations, marketing and revenue maximization.

 We intend to be a disciplined purchaser, with a focus on Canada's top markets.
-However, as there is more competition to acquire existing stores, especially from US purchasers, we may not be able to find acquisitions that meet our criteria.
+As there is more competition to acquire existing stores, especially from US purchasers, we may not be able to find acquisitions that meet our criteria.